We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Budget-friendly routers often have a fixed speed.
 With small- to medium-cutter sizes this is rarely a problem, because most often users will run them as fast as they’re able.
 However, this can be a problem with larger cutters.
 The speed at the cutting edge can be too fast to cut efficiently; the cutter will judder or scorch the wood instead.
 The solution is to turn down the speed.

-Product description also might mention constant speed.
+The product description also might mention constant speed.
 This isn’t the same as fixed speed.
-A constant-speed router has electronic circuitry that senses load and adjusts power accordingly (it’s also called load balancing).
+A constant speed router has electronic circuitry that senses load and adjusts power accordingly (it’s also called load balancing).
 It will maintain the same performance level if, for example, the density of the wood changes.

 Additional Features

 A comfortable grip is essential for router control, particularly with larger routers that deliver high torque.
 Most offer two handles.
-Some models build an on-off switch into the handle, which adds convenience.
+Some models feature an on-off switch in the handle, which adds convenience.

 Depth adjustment varies considerably.
-Some routers control depth by a sliding lock, but a rack and pinion drive is better for maintaining accuracy.
-Those seeking maximum precision often want to check increments, too.
-Several wood routers have turrets that a user can set to commonly used depths.
-Changing between them goes quickly by simply clicking them into place when needed.
+Some routers control depth by a sliding lock, but a rack-and-pinion drive is better for maintaining accuracy.
+Those seeking maximum precision may want to check increments, too.
+Several wood routers have turrets that a user can set to commonly-used depths.
+Changing between them can be as quick as simply clicking them into place when needed.

 Wood routers can create a lot of dust, so a dust collection port is a big help in keeping the cutter area visible and reducing workshop cleanups.
-Those who already have workshop extraction should check port size.
-They might need an adapter, which can be cheap and readily available.
+Those who already have workshop extraction systems should check port size.
+They might need an adapter—an inexpensive and readily available purchase.

 FAQs

-With the main criteria in mind for choosing the best wood router for beginner woodworkers, plus a list of top picks to choose from, you might be ready to select your new router.
-However, wood routing is a complex subject, so it’s quite possible that a few questions remain.
-Here are answers to some additional common queries.
+With the main criteria in mind for finding the best wood router for beginner woodworkers, plus a list of top picks to choose from, you might be ready to select your new router.
+However, router woodworking is a complex subject, so it’s possible that a few questions remain.
+Here are answers to other common queries.

 It’s important to think about the tasks you want to perform.
 A ¼-inch model often works best for beginner woodworkers because they are light and easy to maneuver.
 However, if you regularly need to make heavy cuts, a ½-inch router will be a better choice.

+It’s not difficult to learn how to use a router, which adds to the tool’s popularity.
 The key issue is stability of the tool and workpiece.
-If you approach a loose piece of wood with a router cutter spinning at 20,000 rpm or more, the risk of an accident goes way up.
+If you approach a loose piece of wood with a router cutter spinning at 20,000 RPM or more, the risk of an accident goes way up.
 Make sure the workpiece is clamped securely.
 Until you have gained some experience, work horizontally and keep a firm grip on the router with both hands.
 Get some practice with scrap pieces before tackling a “real” job.